 The Company produces and exports such products as canned pineapple, pineapple juice and juice concentrate and other processed tropical fruits under our customers' own brand and under the Company's trade mark "SIAM FOOD" that has been known and recognized for over 48 years.
-The Company owns a pineapple field and plant in Chonburi.
+The Company owns a pineapple plantation and cannery in Chonburi.